Name: ____________________________________

 SUPREME COURT JUSTICE

-30 years 35 years 18 years
+Age Requirement | 25 years | 30 years | 35 years | 18 years |

-Living in the US for at least 7 years Born in the US Born in the US
+Citizenship Requirement | 7 years | Living in the US for at least 7 years | Born in the US | Born in the US |

-4 years 4 years Lifetime
+Length of Term | 2 years | 4 years | 4 years | Lifetime |

-Elected by the general population Become nominated by their party (IE: Democratic or Republican Parties) Appointed by the President.
+Gaining Office: How does it happen?
+Who is Involved? | Elected by voters in the State and district they represent | Elected by the general population | Become nominated by their party (IE: Democratic or Republican Parties) | Appointed by the President. |

 Follow-Up #4: